CharlieFaceButt/OSP2Project/Memory/README.md

 ### PageFaultHandler

 Nothing special for this class except for that statistic record is done by function *do_stats*.
-It updates the PFAmount and successfulPFAmoung in MMU and output a record to a file <font color='red'>Statistics.txt</font>.
+It updates the PFAmount and successfulPFAmoung in MMU and output a record to a file Statistics.txt.

 ## Performance analysis

 OSP2 automatically generates log file for all operations and error occured.
-Additionally our implementation will create a file <font color='red'>Statistics.txt</font> recording statistics for performance data.
+Additionally our implementation will create a file Statistics.txt recording statistics for performance data.
 In the file, each record consists 4 fields: the clock time record was taken, the successful page fault amount(SPF)/ the page fault amount(PF)/ reference amount(REF) at until that clock time.

 We took three record file for each replacement algorithm, and the result is shown in the following graph: